Jompda/WebR6Editor/README.md

 - Portability to other games.
 - When loading a new map, set the zoom and translation so the map fits in the center of the viewport.
+- Ability to change the size/scale of an object.